 Validation: Taking the online experience off-line means that the experience can become more communal.

-Enhancing The Customer Journey
+The Customer Journey – revelx.co

-O2O marketing increases foot traffic to a brick-and-mortar store.
+Online to offline marketing increases foot traffic to a brick-and-mortar store.
 However, unlike other foot traffic, foot traffic gained through online initiators like advertising, incentives or completing the purchasing process through in-store inspections or checkouts is high intent.
 This means they’re more likely to make a purchase.

 Most importantly, when you introduce a customer to a physical location, you also increase the likelihood of them continuing to return to the location without being prompted online.

 Data is always touted as an accelerator of growth because it gives you insight into your customers that you don’t have access to as a traditional retailer.

 Having this data enables you to make better marketing and business development decisions to further expand on the growth achieved through O2O marketing.

-How are Retailers Implementing this Channel?
+How are retailers implementing this channel?

 Businesses and retailers are already redistributing their advertising spending so that the lion’s share goes to digital marketing.
 Part of that strategy requires that you implement effective online to offline marketing.

-1. How can Geo-tagging improve O2O Marketing?
+1. How can geo-tagging improve online to offline marketing?